-In 2018–19, the Victorian Bushfire Monitoring Program continued to deliver the monitoring program in the Monitoring, Evaluation and Reporting Framework for Bushfire Management on Public Land.
+In 2019–20, the Victorian Bushfire Monitoring Program continued to deliver the monitoring program set out in Monitoring, Evaluation and Reporting Framework for Bushfire Management on Public Land.
 This included monitoring fuel levels and ecosystem resilience.
 Program data allows us to determine how effectively planned burning reduces fuel and to evaluate our progress reducing bushfire risk.

 Barwon South West

-The table below details the ecosystem resilience monitoring we undertook in each region.
-This monitoring is of the before-and-after impacts of planned burning on issues of local significance.
+Below shows the ecosystem resilience monitoring and related activities we undertook in each region.
+Monitoring was mostly of the before-and-after impacts of planned burning on issues of local significance.